umbraco/UmbracoDocs/Getting-Started/Backoffice/Content-Templates/index.md

 ## Use

 Once you have created a content template, you can use the template to create new content nodes.
-To use a content template,right click the content tree and select 'Create':
+To use a content template, right click the content tree and select 'Create':

 ![Create From Template](../images/12-Create-From-Template.png)